deeper-cloud/support-site/src/content/questions/how-to-manually-enter-pay.md

-# How to Manually Enter Payment
+# How to manually enter payment

+For guests who require a more comprehensive procedure to settle their bills.

 1. Reach the payment screen by tapping on the dollar bill icon at the bottom-center of the screen.